EhabAnshad/aws-elemental-speke-drm-docs/doc_source/standard-payload-components.md

-# Payload Components<a name="payload-components"></a>
+# Standard Payload Components<a name="standard-payload-components"></a>

-The request and response payloads for SPEKE vary for live and VOD, but the central components are the same\.
-You can request responses for one or more DRM systems in each request, specified in the payload's `<cpix:DRMSystemList>`\.
+In any SPEKE request, you can request responses for one or more DRM systems\.
+You specify the DRM systems in the request payload's `<cpix:DRMSystemList>`\.
 For each system specified, you provide the key and indicate the type of response that you want from the DRM key provider\.

 The following example shows a DRM system list with a single DRM system specification: